-Young people have a lot to offer our church community, and we currently have a group of active, involved youth working with our dedicated youth advisors.
+Young people have a lot to offer our community, and we currently have a group of active, involved youth working with our dedicated youth advisors.

 Grades 8-12 – Youth Group